What is Generation to Generation?

 Generation to Generation is currently recruiting East Region congregations to participate, beginning orientation in January 2019.
-Generation to Generation District Representatives will be available at the Spring Pastors’ Conference, the Mid-South District Convention, as well as the Fall Pastors’ Conference to provide more information or you may call Alison Hawkins at the District Office.
+Generation to Generation District Representatives will be available at the Spring Pastors’ Conference, the Mid-South District Convention, as well as the Fall Pastors’ Conference to provide more information or you may call Missy Washburn at the District Office.

 What will be the results of Generation to Generation?